DallanQ/lost_ruins_of_arnak/Manual.md

 ### Assistant Rescue (Page 19)

-(image of an empty space with a person outline) This space in the middle of the research track has survivors from the first expedition.
+(Image of an empty space with a person outline) This space in the middle of the research track has survivors from the first expedition.
 You might be able to rescue one of them if you explore the island's ruins.
-> an image of a card featuring a faint figure of a person at the center, with the numbers 2/3/4 displayed in the top-right corner.
+> An image of a card featuring a faint figure of a person at the center, with the numbers 2/3/4 displayed in the top-right corner.

 During setup, **deal 1 assistant per player to this space**.
 These assistants should be selected randomly.
 The assistant on top of the stack is public knowledge, but the identities of those underneath should be unknown to players who have not yet reached that row.

 The supply board will get three stacks of assistants, as usual.
 Two of the stacks will have three assistants, and the third stack will have all remaining assistants.

-(image of a bridge and an idol) To advance a research token across this bridge, you must **pay 1 idol**.
+(Image of a bridge and an idol) To advance a research token across this bridge, you must **pay 1 idol**.
 The idol must come **from your supply crates** – it can't be one of those in a slot.
 Remove the idol tile from the game.

-(an image of a card featuring a silver figure of a person at the center, with a left-facing triangle beside it.)
+(An image of a card featuring a silver figure of a person at the center, with a left-facing triangle beside it.)
 This magnifying glass effect lets you **rescue 1 assistant** from those on the research track.
 Look through the stack secretly and take one.
 Keep the remaining assistants in the same order and return the stack to the research track.

 Unlike assistants from the supply board, the assistant you rescue is **exhausted**.
 You won't be able to use it this round unless an effect refreshes it.